 Ooooh, we love a proud Kiwi moment in this fine country, don't we?
 If you're nodding in agreement, you'll be excited to learn that New Zealand is fast becoming a leader in the environmentally friendly building space.
 Yes!
 Little old New Zealand, leading the pack once again!
-Although the Intergovernmental Panel on Climate Change set a global target to be net-zero by 2050, we thought - "Ha!
-We can do better than that", and the New Zealand Green Building Council (NZGBC) set our own personal target at 2030!
+Although the Intergovernmental Panel on Climate Change set a global target to be net zero by 2050, we thought - "Ha!
+We can do better than that", and the New Zealand Green Building Council (NZGBC) set our own personal target of 2030!
 (Woohoo!
 Go us!)

-SIDE NOTE: Did you know that the NZGBC created by the construction and property industry was first established in 2006 and was one of only six green building councils in the world at that time!
+SIDE NOTE: Did you know that the NZGBC created by the construction and property industry was first established in 2006 and was one of only six green building councils in the world at that time?

 Now, we know what you might be thinking, "it's all well and good to build a 'green home', but how much more will it cost me than a traditional build?"
 Don't stress; we have you covered!
 If you are looking to build an environmentally friendly home that doesn't cost the earth (pun intended), this blog article is for you!